 Dissolved oxygen and carbon dioxide are vital for marine life.
 Marine plants use dissolved carbon dioxide, sunlight and water to make carbohydrates through the process of photosynthesis.
 This process releases oxygen into the water.
 All marine organisms use oxygen for respiration, which releases energy from carbohydrates and has carbon dioxide and water as byproducts.
 Marine animals with gills, such as fish, use these organs to extract oxygen from the seawater.

 Some of the properties of seawater affect how much gas can be dissolved in it:

 - Cold water holds more gas than warm water.
-You will have seen this with bottles of lemonade, which are basically carbon dioxide in water.
-Warm lemonade cannot hold its gas, so as soon as you open a bottle of it, the carbon dioxide leaves the water in a big spray of bubbles.
-It is less messy to open a cold bottle of lemonade.
+You will have seen this with bottles of fizzy drink, which are basically carbon dioxide in water.
+A warm fizzy drink cannot hold its gas, so as soon as you open a bottle of it, the carbon dioxide leaves the water in a big spray of bubbles.
+It is less messy to open a cold bottle of fizzy drink.

 - Seawater with low salinity holds more gas than high salinity water.

 - Deep water, which has a high pressure, holds more gas than shallow water.

 The use and creation of dissolved gases by living things can over-ride the effect of these properties.
 For example, warm water with lots of plankton in it can hold more carbon dioxide than cold water with few living things in it.

 Carbon dioxide is one of the most important gases that dissolve in the ocean.
 Some of it stays as dissolved gas, but most reacts with the water to form carbonic acid or reacts with carbonates already in the water to form bicarbonates.
 This removes dissolved carbon dioxide from the water.